nightawks/notebooks/README.md

 Coming Soon!

 ## Contributions
 Contributions for further data analysis are welcome.
-Please open an issue to ask for access tokens of scrapped result dataset stored on Google Firebase.
+Please open an issue to ask for access tokens of scrapped result dataset stored on Google Firebase. **Note:** Data is available only in JSON format.

 ### LICENSE
 [MIT](LICENSE)